Min-Chih/wordpress/README.md

 ```
 It changes the output of our "div" from the static to the dynamic IDs and classes.
 This means (get excited) that you can target each individual post now with CSS/JS.

+# Template Hierarchy
+- You can use different file name to overwrite specific page you want to customise
+- For more info, visit (here)[https://developer.wordpress.org/themes/basics/template-hierarchy/#single-post]